gavinha/TitanCNA/README.md

 ### Install other dependencies
 1. Install the HMMcopy suite
-Please follow instructions on the HMMcopy website <http://compbio.bccrc.ca/software/hmmcopy/>.
+Please follow instructions on the HMMcopy GitHub <https://github.com/shahcompbio/hmmcopy_utils>.

 2. Install ichorCNA
-Please follow instructions on the GitHub Wiki <https://github.com/broadinstitute/ichorCNA>.s
+Please follow instructions on the ichorCNA GitHub Wiki <https://github.com/broadinstitute/ichorCNA>.

 ## Usage
 R scripts are provided to run the R component of the TITAN analysis using the TitanCNA R/Bioconductor package.